 Add a “Status” field in your table and set up a view to group by “Status” so “Requested” entries show up at the top of your list

 Now that you know how forms can help your team, you’re ready to try it on your own.
 Here’s what you need to do to get started:

-If you need additional help, you can view step-by-step directions in our support center.
+If you need additional support on forms, you can also view step-by-step directions in our Help center.